EmmyBruynseels/PollutionProject/README.md

 - Zuul Gateway

 Our databases contain data on:
-- Country
+- Country (Azure)
+- Continent (MongoDB)
-- Country Pollution
+- Country Pollution (Azure)
-- Continent
-- Continent Pollution
+- Continent Pollution (Azure)

+When starting the server, make sure you start them in the order listed above, from top to bottom.

 ### Front-end
 The front-end of our application is written in Angular.